qiqian/ArcadeCollision/README.md

 dotnet run --project Battlefield -c Release
 ```

 Other platform presets and deployment paths are documented in the native and Wrapper subproject READMEs.
-ArcCollision is available under the [MIT License](./LICENSE).
+ArcadeCollision is available under the [MIT License](./LICENSE).